Sakibdevlekar/CRM_App/README.md

 ## Feature 6 : Integrating the Notification Service with CRM application

--CRM APP should call Notification service, every time a new ticket is created or an existing ticket is updated.
+- CRM APP should call Notification service, every time a new ticket is created or an existing ticket is updated.